-2. In the first section I will give you 2 passages from the primary source readings (extracts from the downloadable documents or handouts) from the course.
+2. In the first section I will give you 2 passages from the primary source readings (extracts from the downloadable documents) from the course.
 You will be required to pick one of these and write a commentary on it.
 In each case I will provide a question (or questions) for you to respond to.
-This question will be worth 40 marks.
+This section will be worth 40 marks.

 3. In the second section I will give you two essay questions, of which you must answer one.
 The two essay questions will be chosen from a set of three questions that I will have provided you with in the last class of the term.
-The essay question will be worth 60 marks.
+This section will be worth 60 marks.

 4. Examinations should be written in English, in pen.

-On June 11th, you will be required to spend the class hours writing an essay answering the question given above.
-How essential was Martin Luther to the Protestant Reformation?
-Would it have happened even if he had not existed?
-Be sure to provide sufficient evidence to support your answer.
-You will be assessed on the quality of your arguments, the clarity and effectiveness of your writing, and your use of the sources.
+On February 3rd, you will be required to spend the first two hours of class answering the question given above.
+Why were the two reformations such influential factors in the political and social development of Europe?
+Be sure to provide sufficient evidence to support your answer, and you should make use of both primary and secondary sources in your work.
+You will be assessed on the quality of your analysis and arguments, and the clarity and effectiveness of your writing.

 Note that if you miss this class, you will not be given another opportunity to write this essay.
 You should therefore ensure that you are available for the class and arrive in good time, so that you can make full use of the time available.

 Option: Should you prefer not to write the essay in class on the day, you may instead submit your answer in advance as a 1000-word, word-processed academic essay.
-The format of your essay should follow the guidelines for the term paper; see “Presentation,” below.
+The presentation of your essay should follow the guidelines listed for the term paper; see “Presentation,” below.

-For your term paper I require you to think of an aspect of the course content that interests you and that you would like to investigate further.
+For this assignment I require you to think of an aspect of the course content that interests you and that you would like to investigate further.
 Topics should be argumentative and analytical rather than descriptive; you should be thinking about why something took place (such as the condemnation of the astronomical theories of Galileo) or took a particular form (such as the English Commonwealth in the wake of the English Civil War), rather than simply looking at what happened.
 In addition, your topic should include an element of primary source analysis as part of your argument.
-Having thought of a topic, you should then submit a written proposal to me by 2nd July for approval.
+Having thought of a topic, you should then submit a written proposal to me by February 24th for approval.
 Your proposal should include:

 2. A draft bibliography.

-Once I have approved and returned this proposal, you should proceed with your work on your paper and submit it by 21st July, as noted above.
-Note that if you have not submitted a proposal to me by 2nd July, you will receive a mark of 0 in this paper, even if you submit the final piece of work on time.
+Once I have approved and returned this proposal, you should proceed with your work on your assignment and submit it by March 17th, as noted above.
+Note that if you have not submitted a proposal to me by February 24th, you will receive a mark of 0 in this assignment, even if you submit the final piece of work on time.

-I expect you to conduct additional, relevant research when writing your term paper, and I expect to find at least five sources in your bibliography, of which at least two should be academic books and at least another two should be either books or academic articles (these numbers may be altered in consultation with me if your topic is an unusual one).
-In addition to doing research at libraries with print resources, you may find it useful to consult on-line journal archives such as JSTOR, Academic Search Premier and Proquest, though the articles that they contain can sometimes be a bit dated.
+I expect you to conduct additional, relevant research when writing your proposal and papers, and in each case I expect to find at least five sources in your bibliography, of which at least two should be academic books and at least another two should be either books or academic articles (these numbers may be altered in consultation with me if your second assignment topic is an unusual one).
+Note that your textbook and downloadable readings do not count towards this number, nor do my lectures, though you should still include them in your bibliography if they have been helpful in preparing your work.
+In addition to doing research at libraries with print resources, you may find it useful to consult online journal archives such as JSTOR, Academic Search Premier and Proquest, though the articles that they contain can sometimes be a bit dated.